 The COP15 on Biodiversity, which was chaired by China and organized in Montreal, Canada, ended with the adoption of the Global Biodiversity Framework, an ambitious program of targets and recommendations relating to biodiversity conservation and restoration.
-The private sector was invited to participate in negotiations and Solvay played an active part in the discussion.
-The resulting "Make it mandatory" pledge, which Solvay signed, requires businesses to measure and report their impact and dependency on nature.
+The private sector was invited to participate in negotiations and Solvay played an active part which Solvay signed, requires businesses to measure and report their impact and dependency on nature.

 "We were really pleased to hear about successful conservation and restoration efforts from Solvay and others that go beyond regulatory requirements.
-We are hopeful that the company will show leadership in conserving nature in the coming years."'
+We are hopeful that the company will show leadership in conserving nature in the coming years."